Retail Sales Training: Grow Sales With Analogies

 Traditional Explanation

 The salesperson could say, "This quartz countertop is engineered from one of the hardest minerals on earth, mixed with resin.
 It's non-porous, and you won't need to reseal it like with granite.
 It's very durable and will withstand most types of wear and tear."
-And it makes sense if you have an Analytical personality style
+It makes sense if you have an analytical personality

-The problem with this is that two-thirds of the world isn't analytical, so it might overwhelm the shopper with details and technicalities, making her even more indecisive, especially if she has an Amiable personality style
+The problem is that two-thirds of the world isn't analytical, so this might overwhelm the shopper with details and technicalities, making her even more indecisive, especially if she has an Amiable personality style

 Using an analogy